apiman/apiman.github.io/_blog-src/_posts/2016-02-22-plugin-mgmt.markdown

 ![Image: Add SNAPSHOT Plugin ](/blog/images/2016-02-22/plugin_mgmt_10.png)

-And, here’s the installed plugin:
+And, here's the installed plugin:

 ![Image: View SNAPSHOT Plugin ](/blog/images/2016-02-22/plugin_mgmt_11.png)

 Before we can configure the custom policy plugin, we need an API.
-For this example, we’ll use our old friend, “apiman-echo.”
+For this example, we'll use our old friend, "apiman-echo."
 You can download this API from this git repository: [https://github.com/apiman/apiman-quickstarts](https://github.com/apiman/apiman-quickstarts)

 The steps to build, deploy, and configure this API are available in the first article in this series: [The Impatient New User Guide to apiman](http://www.apiman.io/blog/introduction/overview/2015/01/09/impatient-new-user-redux.html)

-We’ll use the postman web client to access the API.
-The first time that we access the API, we’ll see this response (note the text highlighted in green):
+We'll use the postman web client to access the API.
+The first time that we access the API, we'll see this response (note the text highlighted in green):

 ```json
 {